-The Lincoln Public School's policy for Multicultural Education is the identification, selection and infusion of specific knowledge, skills and attitudes for the purpose of:

-- Affirming the culture, history and contributions that shall include but not be limited to African Americans, Asian Americans, Hispanic Americans and Native Americans; and - Challenging and eliminating racism, prejudice and bigotry, discrimination and stereotyping based on race; and - · Valuing multiple cultural perspectives; and - providing all students with the opportunities to "see themselves" in the educational environment in positive ways and on a continuing basis. - Promote and support multicultural education within the Lincoln Public Schools, it shall also be policy and practice of this district to create opportunities to achieve academically and socially in an educational environment in which all students and staff understand and respect the racial and cultural diversity and interdependence of members of our society. - We are so fortunate that Elliott School is the common ground for families of many cultures to gather and develop friendships.
-Our student population is 32% Hispanic/Latino, 26% Caucasian, 16% African American, 13% Asian, 2% Native American, 11% from two or more races.
-About one third of our student population speaks English as a new language.
-There are more than 10 languages spoken at Elliott.
+DULTICULTURAL EDUCATION The Lincoln Public School's policy for Multicultural Education is the identification, selection and infusion of specific knowledge, skills and attitudes for the purpose of: Affirming the culture, history and contributions that shall include but not be limited to African Americans, Asian Americans, Hispanic Americans and Native Americans; and Challenging and eliminating racism, prejudice and bigotry, discrimination and stereotyping based on race; and Valuing multiple cultural perspectives; and providing all students with the opportunities to "see themselves" in the educational environment in positive ways and on a continuing basis.
+Promote and support multicultural education within the Lincoln Public Schools, it shall also be policy and practice of this district to create opportunities to achieve academically and socially in an educational environment in which all students and staff understand and respect the racial and cultural diversity and interdependence of members of our society.
+We are so fortunate that Elliott School is the common ground for families of many cultures to gather and develop friendships.
+Our student population is 28% Hispanic, 24% White, 17% Two or more, 16% Asian, 14% Black and 1% American Indian/Alaskan Native.